OfficeDev/office-scripts-docs/docs/resources/samples/add-excel-comments.md

 ---
-title: 'Add comments in Excel'
+title: Add comments in Excel
-description: 'Learn how to use Office Scripts to add comments in a worksheet.' ms.date: 06/29/2021 ms.localizationpriority: medium
+description: Learn how to use Office Scripts to add comments in a worksheet. ms.date: 06/29/2021 ms.localizationpriority: medium
 ---